Advocating within your Institution

 What are the broader ESG policies of the provider?ESG = Environmental, Social, Governance.
 ESG has its drawbacks, since it is rooted in risk management.
 If a company has outward impacts which are damaging to the environment, but which are unlikely to pose the company any reputational or legal risk, then those impacts might not negatively impact their ESG ratings.

-What is the average localised carbon intensity of electricity powering your data centre(s), for all regions you propose to deliver the service?See if you can get data for the past few years, and make sure to exclude any carbon offsets when analysing it.
+What is the average localised carbon intensity of electricity powering your data centre(s), for all regions you propose to deliver the service?Renewable energy claims can used “market-based” accounting or “location-based” accounting.
+Market-based approaches can contain useful information, but by themselves they are misleading.
+Ideally you want both.
+See if you can get data for the past few years.
+Make sure you figure out the role of carbon offsets.

 What is the data centre’s carbon footprint?It is important to pressure Cloud providers to be ever more transparent about the carbon footprint (and other environmental impacts) of their activities.
+Keep in mind that purchasing a Cloud service often won’t mean access to one data centre only: you can ask about the provider’s entire portfolio of data centres, as well as the specific resources that will be fulfilling your requirements.

 What methodologies are used to calculate carbon footprint and other environmental impacts?
 What types of uncertainty are present in this data?Some uncertainties may be impossible to eliminate, but it is good to identify them (and in some cases it may be possible to quantify them).
+Ask about market-based and location-based carbon accounting.
+Ideally it’s good to have data from both methods.

 Doing it ourselves? #